nicolodiamante/MAIA/README.md

 **MAIA Configuration**:

-To run the script, ensure that Node.js is installed on your system.
-If Node isn't found, the script attempts to install it using [Homebrew][Homebrew].
-If Homebrew isn't detected either, the script will first install Homebrew and then proceed to install [Node.js][nodejs].
-Once Node.js is installed successfully, the script will set up and install the required dependencies: [discord.js][discord.js], [dotenv][dotenv], [openai][openai], and [nodemon][nodemon] using [npm][npm].
-This process also generates the `.env` file which you'll use to set configuration values.
+Before initiating the script, confirm that your system has Node.js installed.
+If the script doesn't detect Node.js, it will attempt to install it via [Homebrew][Homebrew].
+In the absence of Homebrew, the script will install Homebrew first and then proceed with the [Node.js][nodejs] installation, followed by [tmux][tmux-github].

+Once Node.js is up and running, the script will automatically handle the installation of the necessary dependencies which include [discord.js][discord.js], [dotenv][dotenv], [openai][openai], and [nodemon][nodemon] using [npm][npm], the Node.js package manager.

+During this setup, a `.env` file is created.
+This file is crucial as it is where you will enter your configuration settings.

 ```shell
 # Discord Settings